 The Company, through its wholly-owned Tanzanian subsidiary, and with its joint venture participant, JOGMEC, had exploration prospecting licenses in Tanzania, Africa.
-During the year ended February 28, 2019, the Company elected to surrender the final license.
-The Company is in the process of winding up the subsidiary in Tanzania.
+During the year ended February 28, 2019, the Company elected to surrender the final license and as at May 31, 2021, the Company is in the process of winding up the subsidiary in Tanzania.